Smoke from devastating, widespread wildfires in California in November 2018, was seen by Sentinel-3.

 Impact of California 2020 fires on atmospheric composition

-Data from multiple satellites used to investigate the atmospheric impact of the extensive 2020 California fires.
+Using satellite data to investigate the atmospheric impact of the 2020 California fires.

 Extensive smoke from Canadian wildfires

-The smoke from the devastating wild fires in Alberta, Canada, could be seen moving towards the North Atlantic on 9 May.
+Smoke from the wildfires in Alberta, Canada, seen moving towards North Atlantic in May.

-Plumes of smoke drifting from America to Western Europe
+Plumes of smoke drifting from America to Europe

 Smoke from Canadian fires seen over Europe